vokal/Vokoder/README.md

 ```

-For more control over background operations the VOKCoreDataManager class offers a more generic method.
-Vokoder will handle the queues and provide a temporary context, but will not automatically import or return anything.
+For more control over background operations the VOKCoreDataManager class offers more generic methods.
+Vokoder can handle queues and provide a temporary context without automatically importing or returning anything.

 ```objective-c
 + (void)writeToTemporaryContext:(VOKWriteBlock)writeBlock completion:(void (^)(void))completion;